canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 Follow these guidelines:

 - Use separate commits for each logical change, and for changes to different components
-- Prefix your commit messages with names of components they affect, using the file hierarchy structure
 - Keep the starter pack minimal by default; optional features should be opt-in
 - Ensure your changes work in both light and dark themes where applicable